4km3/hms/docs/day1/CI/slides/CI.md

 - CI is the discipline of integrating software construction within a developer team
 - Traditional code development involves multiple manual steps which might introduce new bugs
 - CI enables:
-	- Safer pipelines by allowing developer to catch bugs early on development cycle
+	- Safer pipelines
-	- Faster pipelines by automating the process
+	- Faster pipelines
-- CI ensures that the code can be rolled into production anytime
+- CI also ensures that the code can be rolled into production anytime

 ---

 ### Safer Pipelines

 - CI allows to detect:
-	- Bugs in the commited code
+	- Bugs in the commited code early on the development cycle
 	- Issues when integrating with other developers' code

-- The integration process must be frequent, or you risk trouble when merging developers' code
+- The integration process must be frequent, at least daily
+- Safety depends on the test suite in use
+- Enables visual feedback on the build status
+- Test environment must be as close as possible as the one in production

 ---